Reviewed by Doug Boilesen

 getting some extra review points for those connections.
 But ultimately

-In short, I enjoy this movie as a classic western
+In short, I have this movie in my top ten as a

-and consider it the pre-eminent example of its genre.
-With the panoramic
+classic western and pre-eminent example of its genre.

 Grand Opening ad for the Star View Outdoor Theatre,